-N Name Description Bearing The direction from your current location to a destination.
+Name [Description Bearing The direction from your current location to a destination.
 You must be navigating for this data to appear.
-Course The direction from your starting location to a destination.
+The direction from your starting location to a destination.
 Course can be viewed as a planned or set route.
 You must be navigating for this data to appear.
 Destination Location The position of your final destination.
-Destination Waypoint The last point on the route to the destination.
+The last point on the route to the destination.
 You must be navigating for this data to appear.
 Distance Remaining The remaining distance to the final destination.
 You must be navigating for this data to appear.
-Distance To Next The remaining distance to the next waypoint on the route.
+The remaining distance to the next waypoint on the route.
 You must be navigating for this data to appear.
-Estimated Total Distance The estimated distance from the start to the final destination.
+The estimated distance from the start to the final destination.
 You must be navigating for this data to appear.
-ETA The estimated time of day when you will reach the final destination (adjusted to the local time of the destination).
+The estimated time of day when you will reach the final destination (adjusted to the local time of the destination).
 You must be navigating for this data to appear.
-ETA at Next The estimated time of day when you will reach the next waypoint on the route (adjusted to the local time of the waypoint).
+The estimated time of day when you will reach the next waypoint on the route (adjusted to the local time of the waypoint).
 You must be navigating for this data to appear.
-ETE The estimated time remaining until you reach the final destination.
+The estimated time remaining until you reach the final destination.
+You must be navi- gating for this data to appear.
+The glide ratio required to descend from your current position to the destination elevation.
 You must be navigating for this data to appear.
-Glide Ratio to Destination The glide ratio required to descend from your current position to the destination elevation.
-You must be navigating for this data to appear.
 Lat/Lon The current position in latitude and longitude regardless of the selected position format setting.
-Location The current position using the selected position format setting.
-Next Fork The distance to the next fork on a trail.
-You must be navigating for this data to appear.
+Location 7 The current position using the selected position format setting.
 Next Waypoint The next point on the route.
 You must be navigating for this data to appear.
-Off Course The distance to the left or right by which you have strayed from the original path of travel.
+The distance to the left or right by which you have strayed from the original path of travel.
 You must be navigating for this data to appear.
-Time to Next The estimated time remaining before you reach the next waypoint in the route.
+The estimated time remaining before you reach the next waypoint in the route.
 You must be navigating for this data to appear.
-Velocity Made Good The speed at which you are closing on a destination along a route.
-You must be navigating for this data to appear.
+The speed at which you are closing on a destination along a route.
+You must be navi- gating for this data to appear.
+Vertical Dist. to The elevation distance between your current position and the final destination.
+You must

-Name Description Vertical Dist. to Dest.
-The elevation distance between your current position and the final destination.
-You must be navigating for this data to appear.
-Vertical Speed to Target The rate of ascent or descent to a predetermined altitude.
+Name Description Vertical Speed to Target The rate of ascent or descent to a predetermined altitude.
 You must be navigating for this data to appear.